pilchard/imgproxy-aws-cdk/README.md

 #### Stack

-To customize the deployment copy the `.env.sample` to `.env` and edit the settings as needed.
+To customize the deployment copy the included `.env.sample` to `.env` and edit the settings as needed.

 ```shell
 cp .env.sample .env